oeggy03/tp/docs/UserGuide.md

 * 'NAME' can only contain alphabetical characters and spaces.
 No consecutive spaces are allowed.
 </div>

-Example
+**Example**
 * `add p n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/colleagues`: Adds the
-person ‘John Doe’ with the following details:
+person named ‘John Doe’ with the following details:
   * Phone number: 98765432
   * Email: johnd@example.com
   * Address: 311, Clementi Ave 2, #02-25
   * Tags: friends, colleagues<br>

+* After the command is run, the output in the Ui should be similar to the one shown here.
+The person is added to the list of people, as highlighted in the red box:
 ![add person with all information added](images/addPerson.png)

 [Back to Table of Contents](#table-of-contents)